Antoine-Bollinger/bricolo/README.md

 php bricolo createPage name="Page" route="/page"     # Create a new Controller named PageController and a twig view name PageView.twig php bricolo serve                                    # Start a local server on the default or available port
 ```

-If the migration succeeds, you’ll see a message confirming that the database and tables were created.

 ## Contributing